-Our Common Stock is listed on Nasdaq and the TASE, in each case under the symbol "CMCT."
-There is no established public trading market for the offered shares of Series A Preferred Stock or the Warrants and we do not expect a market to develop.
+Our Common Stock is listed on Nasdaq, under the ticker symbol "CMCT," and the TASE, under the symbol "CMCT-L." There is no established public trading market for the offered shares of Series A Preferred Stock or the Warrants and we do not expect a market to develop.
 We do not intend to apply for a listing of the Series A Preferred Stock or the Warrants on any national securities exchange.